Jesse Cook

-Jesse Arnaud Cook is a Canadian guitarist.
+Jesse Arnaud Cook (born November 28, 1964) is a Canadian guitarist.
 He is a Juno Award winner, Acoustic Guitar Player's Choice Award silver winner in the Flamenco Category, and a three-time winner of the Canadian Smooth Jazz award for Guitarist of the Year.
 He has recorded on the EMI, E1 Music and Narada labels and has sold over 1.5 million records worldwide.

 Life and career

-Cook was born November 28, 1964 in Paris, France to Canadian photographer and filmmaker John Cook and Canadian television director and producer Heather Cook.
+Cook was born November 28, 1964, in Paris, France, to Canadian photographer and filmmaker John Cook and Canadian television director and producer Heather Cook.
+He was raised in Toronto, Canada.